 Research Project on Impacts of Cooking and Cleaning on IAQ

 Ms Salter gave advance notice that this 2-and-a-half-year project conducted at York University would be completed in February 2023.
-It was looking at the comparison between branded products, retailer brands and natural products.
+It was investigating a range of cleaning products including branded products, retailer brands and products that are marketed as natural or green.

+Mr Malpass said he believed indoor air quality and NMVOC levels could soon come back on the Govt agenda via its Clean Air Strategy.
+He is seeking a meeting with the new Defra Clean Air Team leader and may well reform an indoor air quality working group to progress with an industry position.

 Issues Update